Own-Data-Privateer/hoardy-web/README.md

   On Chromium (but not on Firefox), technically, at the moment, `Hoardy-Web` does fail to collect streaming media properly because Chromium has a bug that prevents collection of the first few KiB of all audio and video files, and its API design prevents collection of large files in general, but if we are talking about YouTube, then most of the data of those streaming media files Chromium will fetch while you watch a video there will, in fact, get collected even on Chromium.

   So, in principle, to conform to those terms, `Hoardy-Web` would need to either disallow archival of all embedded media (which would defeat the point of it existing), or come bundled with a blacklist of URLs Google would claim you would be "unauthorized" to save to disk, and forcefully disallow archival for those.
-  How do you expect somebody except yourself even attempt at making such a blacklist, Google-san?
+  Even if such a blacklist could be made somehow (How do you expect somebody make such a thing, Google-san?), it would be very annoying and time-consuming to maintain.

   (Meanwhile, on Firefox, `Hoardy-Web` will just silently collect everything you browser fetches.
   And [addons.mozilla.org's policies do not restrict this](https://web.archive.org/web/20240611083716/https://extensionworkshop.com/documentation/publish/add-on-policies/).)